 • Consider tracking my daily food intake to ensure I am meeting the recommended caloric intake for breastfeeding moms.

-See also How many calories in 100 grams of ham
+See also How many calories in 2 eggs fried in olive oil

 By prioritizing a well-balanced diet and consuming an optimal number of calories, I am not only supporting my own health and well-being but also providing my baby with the nourishment required for proper growth and development.
 Taking care of my body through proper caloric intake is an essential aspect of being a breastfeeding mom.